Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Simulation Distillation for Efficient Real-World Adaptation

 \textbf{Chunked Prediction for Planning.} Autoregressive world models \cite{hansen2022temporal, hafnerdream, chen2022transdreamer} require sequential unrolling over the planning horizon, which bottlenecks parallelism when evaluating numerous rollouts.
 Inspired by \cite{xiao2025anycar}, our latent dynamics model $f_\theta$ predicts $T$ future states in a single forward pass using a transformer with cross-attention between the encoded history tokens and a candidate action sequence, together with a causal mask.
 This chunked prediction fully exploits GPU parallelism, dramatically improving planning throughput.

 \textbf{Sequence-to-Sequence Return Modeling.} Prior work often decodes rewards and values with per-timestep MLPs applied independently to each predicted latent state \cite{hansen2022temporal, hafnerdream, chen2022transdreamer}.
 We instead use transformer-based reward and value models that attend over the entire predicted latent trajectory $\hat{z}_{t:t+T}$.
-This increased capacity aggregates information across the entire trajectory, yielding more accurate return estimates and improving planning performance (see \cref{sec:ablations}).
+This aggregates information across the entire trajectory, yielding more accurate return estimates (see \cref{sec:ablations}).